lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

   ]
 }
 ```
+\begin{center}
+A submit event was emitted with three arguments, 1, 2, 3.
+\end{center}

-Let's add an assertion, before we get onto the main topic: best practices for events.
+Let's add an assertion, before we get onto the main topic: patterns and practices for emitting events.

 ```js
 import { mount } from '@vue/test-utils'